gojkoc54/HOG_SVM_Vehicle_Detection/README.md

 # Vehicle Detection HOG + SVM :car: :taxi: :police_car:

 This repository contains the implementation and a short overview of my Bachelor Thesis, 'Vehicle Detection Using Front Camera Image Classification'.
-The original thesis paper is written in Serbian, so this readme file will provide a recap of important points from the thesis.
+The original thesis paper is written in Serbian, so this readme file will provide a recap of important points from the thesis. \
+**NOTE**: sorry for the bad code...
+I recommend you take a look at `feature_extraction.py` and `sliding_window.py` scripts, since they are in a somewhat good shape.

 ## Table of Content
 * [Pipeline](#Pipeline)